 They may be world-leading musicians who deliver dazzling performances in front of audiences all around the world, but the talents of these soloists don’t end there.
-We’ve been taking a look at some of the notable performer polymaths who’ve appeared with the LSO over the years, including a couple you can catch on-stage with the Orchestra before the year is out.
+We’ve been taking a look at some of the notable performer polymaths who’ve appeared with the LSO over the years.

 Alice Sara Ott

-Pianist Alice Sara Ott, who plays Liszt’s Totentanz with the LSO at the Barbican on 26 November, is a talented illustrator, showcasing her creations on her Instagram.
+Pianist Alice Sara Ott is a talented illustrator, showcasing her creations on her Instagram.
 Here’s one she drew for her performance with the LSO and conductor Gianandrea Noseda in 2015.

 Alice has put her design talent to use in her own line of merchandise and instant messaging stickers, and has collaborated with German bag manufacturer JOST on her own collection of travel essentials.
-She’s also top-of-her-game when it comes to finding inventive ways to warm up before a performance – take a look at this video of her getting in the zone with some origami, or keep an eye on our YouTube channel over the next week to see her take down a Rubik's Cube in less than a minute.
+She’s also top-of-her-game when it comes to finding inventive ways to warm up before a performance – take a look at this video of her getting in the zone with some origami, or visit YouTube to see her take down a Rubik's Cube in less than a minute.

 Pianist Krystian Zimerman transports his own customised Steinway piano to his recital performances, along with custom keys and hammers that can be changed depending on the repertoire.
 He acts as his own technician, drawing on piano-building expertise that he acquired as a student in Katowice in Poland, working in a piano repair workshop, and in collaboration with Steinway in Hamburg.